andyc1997/Ctrl_Alt_DeStress/ReadMe.md

 # 2025 Citi x AWS Hackathon - KYC & Source of Wealth (SOW) Verification Workflow
+This is a 3-days Citi Wealth Global Hackathon #HackToTheFuture project that leveraging AWS services to deploy a streamlit application for automating and streamlining the KYC and SOW verification process.

 *Automated Client Due Diligence Application*
 ![work flow](./architectural_design.png)